 You can move on to part 2.

-If your host supports it, this quicker and easier than exporting via MySQL.
+If your host supports it, this is quicker and easier than exporting via MySQL.

 wp db export database.sql --all-tablespaces --add-drop-table

-Inside your server, navigate to your htdocs folder (so we can export the database with the rest of files and import via WP CLI later on) and run the following command, switching out “USER_NAME” and “DATABASE_NAME” for you actual details:
+Inside your server, navigate to your /htdocs folder (so we can export the database with the rest of the files and import via WP CLI later on) and run the following command, switching out “USER_NAME” and “DATABASE_NAME” for your actual details:

 mysqldump --opt -u USER_NAME -p DATABASE_NAME > database.sql

 mysqldump --opt -u waas_monster -p waas_monster > database.sql